encolum/ORLAB/README.md

 # DOCPLEX_ORLAB
-This repository contains code of Metaheuristics algorithm, which i learned in ORLab
+This repository contains code of Metaheuristics, exact algorithm, which i learned in ORLab